 The Group strives to maintain a safe and healthy working environment for all our employees.
-Preventive procedures and programs such as fire evacuation exercise and safety trainings are conducted from time to time to create a high level of safety awareness among the employees.
-Inspection of the office building is conducted regularly to prevent fire and industrial accident.
+Preventive procedures and programs such as fire evacuation exercises and safety trainings are conducted from time to time to create a high level of safety awareness among the employees.
+Inspection of the office buildings, including warehouses, are conducted regularly to prevent fire and industrial accidents.